Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions: Application to Real Data

 We applied the IV regression to two real datasets.
-The first dataset, denoted as AJR, is originally compiled by \cite{Acemoglu2001,Acemoglu2012}\footnote{https://www.openicpsr.org/openicpsr/project/112564/version/V1/view.}.
-They investigated how the risk of expropriation affected gross domestic product per capita.
+The first dataset, denoted as AJR, was originally compiled by \cite{Acemoglu2001,Acemoglu2012}\footnote{https://www.openicpsr.org/openicpsr/project/112564/version/V1/view.}.
+They investigated the effect of the risk of expropriation on gross domestic product per capita.
 To address potential endogeneity in this relationship, European settler mortality was used as an instrumental variable.
 The specification also includes several control variables: a constant term, the latitude of each country (and its square), and dummy variables indicating whether the country is located in Africa or Asia, as well as whether it belongs to the group of former British colonies (Australia, Canada, New Zealand, and the United States).
 The sample consists of $n=64$ observations, and the number of moment conditions is $k=10$.

 The second dataset, denoted as Movies, originates from \cite{Dahl2009}.
 We used the version provided in Chapter 12 of \cite{Stock2020}\footnote{https://www.princeton.edu/\textasciitilde mwatson/Stock-Watson\_4E/Stock-Watson-Resources-4e.html.}.
 The data cover 516 weekends between 1995 and 2004 and record the number of assaults across selected U.S. counties, along with national attendance figures for highly violent films.
 We estimated the relationship between weekend assault counts and film attendance using an instrumental variables approach, where predicted attendance serves as an instrument for observed attendance.
 The specification also includes a comprehensive set of control variables, such as fixed effects for year and month, indicators for holiday weekends, and multiple weather-related covariates.
 The dimension of the inferential problem is characterized by $n=516$ and $k=36$.